xspec/xspec/README.md

 ## XSpec [![Release](https://img.shields.io/github/v/release/xspec/xspec.svg)](https://github.com/xspec/xspec/releases/latest)

-XSpec is a unit test and [behaviour-driven development](https://en.wikipedia.org/wiki/Behavior_Driven_Development) (BDD) framework for XSLT, XQuery, and Schematron.
+XSpec is a unit test and [behaviour-driven development](https://en.wikipedia.org/wiki/Behavior_Driven_Development) (BDD) framework for XSLT, XQuery, Schematron, and XProc.
 It is based on the Spec framework of [RSpec](https://rspec.info/), which is a BDD framework for Ruby.

-XSpec consists of a syntax for describing the behaviour of XSLT, XQuery, or Schematron code, and some code that enables you to test the code against those descriptions.
+XSpec consists of a syntax for describing the behaviour of XSLT, XQuery, Schematron, or XProc code, and some code that enables you to test the code against those descriptions.

 ## Getting Started